I Married a Strange Person!: Plot

-While Keri goes home to her parent's house with Col. Ferguson in pursuit, Grant seeks refuge at comedian Solly Jim's home to ask for help.
-However, Solly Jim betrays him and informs the Colonel of his location, though at her parent's house Keri hears of her husband's plight and tricks the Colonel into revealing to her Grant's location.
+While Keri goes home to her parents' house with Col. Ferguson in pursuit, Grant seeks refuge at Solly Jim's home to ask for help.
+However, Solly betrays him and informs the Colonel of his location, though at her parents' house Keri hears of her husband's plight and tricks the Colonel into revealing to her Grant's location.
 His soldiers pursue her, but she manages to escape in pursuit of helping Grant.
 Back at Smilecorp, Solly demands that Larson P. Giles reward him for capturing Grant, but he ends up in a stand off between Larson, Ferguson, and Smiles (a Smilecorp TV mascot).
-Solly tricks them all and gains the upper hand, removing Grant's boil with the intention of implanting the brain fragment (a powerful extension of Grant's lobe) into his own neck to become the greatest comic alive.
+Solly tricks them all and gains the upper hand, removing Grant's boil with the intention of implanting it into his own neck to become the greatest comic alive.
 The boil seems to reject him, though, and splits him in half causing his death.
-Ferguson then takes the lobe for himself, implanting it into his neck to restore his human form and grant his body untold military power.
-The lobe soon rejects and kills him as well, though Keri Boyer tricks Larson disguised as a nurse and flees with both the boil and her husband.
+Ferguson then takes the lobe for himself, implanting it into his neck to restore his human form and grant his body untold military power, but ends up killing himself.
+Finally Larson seeks to harness and control this power, though Keri tricks Larson disguised as a nurse and flees with both the boil and her husband.

-Crashing out of a window with Grant in a wheelchair and under machinegun fire, Keri fashions a parachute in order to land safely below while confessing her true feelings to him.
+Crashing out of a window with Grant in a wheelchair and under machinegun fire, Keri fashions a parachute in order to land safely while confessing her true feelings to him.
 When the parachute is damaged, the friendly caterpillar (now a butterfly) saves them from falling while dropping them safely into a red convertible.
 After Grant and Keri defeat several more Smilecorp forces, Larson unleashes a massive and powerful new tank to finish them off.
 Once again, though, the butterfly comes to Grant's aid and drops a crazed soldier on top of the tank's turret- this causes the tank to destroy the Smilecorp building (which in turn topples onto the tank, destroying it) which allows Grant and Keri to escape.